Times change and my website needed to change too. To see the 2020 update of this page click this link

 One reason is probably that the lifestyles of owners and pets have also changed dramatically over the last 30 years.
 There is been a shift to smaller breeds, that appear to be more susceptible to the problem and more owners are working full time and unable to provide spaced intervals for their dogs to urinate and exercise during the day.
 We know that lack of exercise predisposes humans to calcium oxalate calculi. (ref) Perhaps it affects dogs similarly.

 Hmm....
 Beef is listed as the first ingredient – that sounds good.
 But beef is 65-75% water and the other ingredients are dry.
 So they are not comparing apples to apples.
 If you considered the beef more accurately – as to how much it contributed to the dry mix – it would be way down the list.
 But these companies know that pet owners like to see meat as the first ingredient and there is no USDA rule against this slight-of-hand.
 The soybean meal and soy flour are actually the primary ingredients that Chef Michael puts in his dog food – but you don’t see Chef Michael cutting up soybeans or corn.
-Soy is known to be very high in oxalate. (ref 1, ref 2).
+Soy is known to be very high in oxalate. (ref1, ref2).
 The soybeans are added solely to make this a high protein product while still retaining a high profit margin.
-There is debate as to whether soy protein is inferior to meat protein. (ref 1, ref 2) But there is no debate in that soy products are very high in oxalate.
+There is debate as to whether soy protein is inferior to meat protein. (ref1, ref2) But there is no debate in that soy products are very high in oxalate.

 Brewers rice is a byproduct of human rice cultivation – not something in beer.
 It is made up of the culled, broken grains resulting from the rice milling process.
 (The fragments that pass through a #4 sieve but not a 2.5 sieve).
 It is added to keep the meat to the front of the ingredient list and the corn products lower down.
 It also adds starch necessary to form the extruded pellet.
 Corn gluten meal is a byproduct obtained when corn is processed into ethanol for your car or corn syrup.
 It is a traditional ingredient in cattle feed.
 Gluten has also been associated with increased urinary tract stones in dogs. (ref)

 Animal digests, meat and bone meal are the products of rendering plants and slaughterhouses.
 There is no telling what their oxalate content might be.
-But a lot of USDA condemned livers and organ meats, the carcass parts containing the most oxalate, end up in the brew. (ref 1, ref 2) That is because up to 78% of pig livers are condemned due to roundworm parasite scars. (ref)
+But a lot of USDA condemned livers and organ meats, the carcass parts containing the most oxalate, end up in the brew. (ref1, ref2) That is because up to 78% of pig livers are condemned due to roundworm parasite scars. (ref)

 Supplements containing vitamin C, excessive vitamin D or excessive amounts of calcium should probably not be given to dogs that have a tendency to form calcium oxalate urinary tract stones.

-About 1994, human urologists became interested in a fragile bacteria that inhabited the large intestine of humans and many animals.
+Around 1994, human urologists became interested in a fragile obscure bacteria that inhabited the large intestine of humans and many animals.
 That bacteria, Oxalobacter, was capable of destroying oxalate.
 In fact, oxalate was what it lived on.
 A study performed in 2003 appeared to indicate that humans with oxalate stone problems were less likely to have this bacteria. (ref)